 Our medical courses that do not require an orientation or testing are listed as such.
-Dates will be posted for registration on our Registration and How to Get Started tabs.
+Registration dates for these courses can be found on the course page.

 If I miss orientation and testing can I still register for a class?

-If you miss an orientation and testing you may register for the classes that do not require an orientation and testing.
-You may also check our website for possible second chance orientations or orientation information for the next semester.
+If you miss an orientation or testing for a class that requires it, no. Check the course page for details for the requirements of the course.
+You can check our website for possible second chance orientations or orientation information for the next semester.

 Do I have to register for orientation and testing?

-Yes, it will be a requirement that you register for orientations and testing in the near future.
-Please check the Health Occupations Center website in February 2019 for details.
+Yes, it will be a requirement that you register for orientations and testing.
+Please check the "How to Get Started" page for more details.